aliounebfall/iexec-test/README.md

 * **MongoDB Docker** : A Mongo docker container.
 Pull the docker image *mongo*.

 * **Go-Ethereum** : An Ethereum node, running locally on your host, with imported unlocked accounts.
-Run the node and listen to connections on the Docker Host.
+Run the node on goerli (chainId : 5) and listen to connections on the Docker Host.

 Pull the image **docker pull aliounebfall/iexec**, and run it with the following command :